Lloyd-K/support-for-early-career-teachers/content/teach-first/year-1-how-do-pupils-learn.md

 ## Week 1: the working and long-term memory

+### ECTs

 During the first topic of the module you need to:

-- work through the self-study materials below
+- work through the self-study materials below (55 minutes)
-- meet your mentor to discuss what you’ll be doing in the weeks ahead
+- meet your mentor to discuss what you’ll be doing in the weeks ahead (60 minutes)

-Duration: 55 minutes.

 1. [Session overview](/teach-first/year-1-how-do-pupils-learn/autumn-week-1-ect-session-overview)
 2. [Theory](/teach-first/year-1-how-do-pupils-learn/autumn-week-1-ect-theory)